walkandthinker/BlogDev/source/AboutMe/index.md

 title: Dr. Yang Bai
 date: 2020-11-22 18:16:38
 ---

 My name is Yang Bai, I come from China.
-I'm a Ph.D. in the materials science field, my research is mainly focusing on the modeling part.
-The finite element method (**FEM**) is one of my favorite weapons to study the physical behavior of materials, i.e. the *phase-separation* in energy materials of batteries, *grain boundary*, *crack propagation*, and so on.
-Research and code are interesting, but, the family is more interesting than others.
+I'm a doctoral researcher in the materials science field, my research focuses mainly on the modeling aspect.
+The finite element method (**FEM**) is one of my favorite weapons to study the physical behavior of materials, i.e., the `phase-separation` in `battery energy materials`, `grain boundary`, `crack propagation`, `large deformation solids`, and so on.
+It is fascinating to do research and code, but, the family is more interesting than others.
 Enjoy life!

 Hobby
 ---------